himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 ### Text Selection and Copying
 Selecting and copying text from a PDF document allows you to extract information or reference content.

-The following are the steps to select and copy the text:
+To select and copy text:
 1. Click and hold your cursor at the start of the desired text to select it.
 Drag the mouse cursor over the text you want to choose while continuing to hold the mouse button.
 The selected text is highlighted.
 2. After selecting the desired text, right-click on the highlighted portion.
-From the context menu that appears, click the `Copy` option.
+Click the `Copy` option from the context menu.
 The selected text is now copied to your clipboard.
 3. Open another application, such as a word processor or text editor, and right-click within the application.
-Choose the `Paste` option to paste the copied text.
+Click the `Paste` option from the context menu to paste the copied text.

-4. Keep in mind that copying text from a PDF document retains the document's formatting.
+> Keep in mind that copying text from a PDF document retains the document's formatting.
 Adjust the formatting as desired in the destination application.

 ## Annotations and Markups

 Annotations and markups improve your PDF document interactions by enabling you to highlight important information, add notes, and make visual enhancements.
-The PDF Viewer application offers a range of annotation tools that help with effective communication and organization of information within documents.
+The PDF Viewer application offers a range of annotation tools that help with effective communication and organization of information within PDF documents.

 ### Highlighting and Underlining

 Highlighting and underlining are valuable techniques for emphasizing specific content within a PDF document.

-The following are the steps to highlight and underline content:
+To highlight and underline content:
 1. Select the `Highlight` tool from the `toolbar` to highlight the content.
 This tool typically resembles a highlighter pen icon.
 2. Click and drag your cursor over the content you want to highlight.
 Upon releasing the mouse button, the selected content will be highlighted in a color that stands out against the document's background.
 3. You can change the highlight color by accessing the tool settings.